 Waltz on a Sunken Ship

-A rather sombre piece with a slow waltz tempo and a reflective ambience.
-This work was inspired by French composer Eric Satie, and it’s on the syllabus of the Elena Cobb Star Prize at the British and International Federation of Music Festivals this year.
+A rather sombre piece with a slow waltz tempo and a reflective ambience; it was inspired by French composer Eric Satie.

 - The left hand moves considerably during virtually every bar and might benefit from slow, sustained practice.
 Find the note patterns and fingering for each chord and work slowly at the leap from beat 1 to beat 2 (or beat 3 from bars 17 – 24).
 As always when practising larger movements, practice playing much quicker than necessary, so when the tempo assumes its original, slower speed, the jumps feel comfortable.